 Is the M1 MacBook Air good for coding?

 The M1 MacBook Air is definitely a suitable option for coding, but we have not included it on the list because it’s an older model.
 However, if you have a short budget and find a good deal on the M1 MacBook Air, you should definitely get it because of the performance it offers.

-Even though Apple has stepped up the performance game with the M2 range and, of course, the upcoming M3 lineup, M1 still packs a lot of performance that you can use when it comes to development and coding, and even a little bit of video editing.
+Even though Apple has stepped up the performance game with the M2 range and, of course, the new M3 lineup, M1 still packs a lot of performance that you can use when it comes to development and coding, and even a little bit of video editing.